anarchotechqueer/craigslist-new-views/README.md

 * The extension is built with vanilla js, having no external dependencies.

 ## Website
-* You can view it: [here](http://newviews.herokuapp.com/)
+* You can view it: [here](https://craigslist-new-views.vercel.app/)
-* The website is built with: Bulma, vanilla js
+* The website is built with: React

 ## Updating
 Gulp is used to watch changes on both the extension and site scss and javascript, and minifies them.